Our Physiotherapist’s Guide on How To Warm Up Properly Before A Run

 Ok, let’s be honest… Do you warm up before your weekly runs?
 Many of us rush or even skip this part of our session.
 A pre-run ritual will prepare your body and mind for what is about to come.

-It has been suggested that up to 75% of runners don’t bother with a warmup prior to their running sessions.
+It has been suggested that up to 75% of runners don’t bother with a warmup prior to their running sessions or don’t know how to warm up properly before a run.
 At the same time, many people progress their programs too quickly and complain of running-related pain.
 This can be a recipe for repetitive use injuries.
 Just think, we all know that warming up is vital for our cars let alone our own bodies, but we still do not put in the extra time and care.
 Why is this?
 The goal of a good warm-up is to do just that, increase the blood flow to muscle/body systems that will be used during our activity.

-Many people say they lack the time to fit this into their routine, many people say that they are not sure what to do for a warmup before their run.
+Many people say they lack the time to fit this into their routine or many people say that they don’t know how to warm up properly before a run.
 Let’s look at it in this way…brushing your teeth daily isn’t something people get excited about or enjoy, but they still do it because they know it’s good for their health.
 The same principle goes for our warm-up and cool-down routines.
 A thorough warm-up ritual will prepare your body and signal to your nervous system what is about to come.
 Starting activity from a state of rest is never a good idea and may increase the risk of injury while decreasing your performance.
 In fact, we know that a structured warm-up program can reduce the risk of overuse injuries by up to 50%.

 Below are a few tips for how to warm up properly before a run.